petdance/scraps/xoa/coding-horrors.md

 ---

 Mattoon is a city in downstate Illinois, and one of our customers is there.
-Never mind that each special customer gets their own variable flag, like $mattoon, $poughkeepsie, etc. Never mind that $mattoon is a global.
+Never mind that each special customer gets their own variable flag, like `$mattoon`, `$poughkeepsie`, etc. Never mind that `$mattoon` is a global.
 They're just always out of luck here:

     $mattoon=0;
     if(strtolower($state)=="il" && strtolower(substr($cust_name,0,7)) == "mattoon")